Nethmamlshni/connectra-landingPage/README.md

 # Connectra Landing Page

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 This repository contains the **landing page for Connectra**, a desktop video communication platform for education and training.
 The landing page allows users to:

 - 📥 Download the **Connectra Desktop Application** (Windows, Mac, Linux)
 - 📘 Learn about the project, its purpose, and main features